Danish Oil vs Polyurethane: Which Finish Should You Use?

 Choose Danish oil for simple wipe-on application, natural warmth, and low-build beauty.
 Choose polyurethane for stronger protection, better water resistance, and surfaces that see daily use.

 For most high-use furniture, polyurethane is the practical winner.
 For decorative furniture and natural wood feel, Danish oil is easier and often better looking.
+Whichever you choose, treat the used rags with the same care as the finish itself — that is the step most guides leave out.

 FAQs About Danish Oil vs Polyurethane